 Choosing Medical Scrubs Colors at Your Hospital

-If you are getting ready to upgrade the hospital uniforms dress code at your hospital and are ordering new medical scrubs, you may be wondering what specific colors might be best.
+If you are getting ready to upgrade the hospital uniform dress code at your hospital and are ordering new medical scrubs, you may be wondering what specific colors might be best.
 While colors do help distinguish different roles, you need to also consider the implied meaning behind various colors from your employees’ and patients’ perspectives.

 1. Purple